 The beauty of fermentation lies in its simplicity.
 You can start fermenting with the most basic equipment which you will probably find you have already lying around in your kitchen.
 If you can't find something then get creative.
 We once had a friend who made milk kefir in a coffee plunger!
 Just steer clear of fermenting in plastic or metal.
 Ferments can be quite acidic and will corrode the metal or eat into the plastic overtime.
-Plastic and metal lids are fine for storing if they don't come in contact with the ferments as well as using a plastic metal or strainer.
+Plastic and metal lids are fine for storing if they don't come in contact with the ferments as well as using a plastic or metal strainer.

 This is our basic list and what we recommend to get started.